kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-83-migrate-jwt-v1beta1-to-v2.md

       path: /{**}
 ```
 > [!NOTE]
-> Notice that the **hosts** field can accept a short host name (without a domain).
+> Note that the **hosts** field accepts a short host name (without a domain).
 Additionally, the path `/.*` has been changed to `/{**}` because APIRule `v2` does not support regular expressions in the **spec.rules.path** field.
+>
-For more information about the changes introduced in APIRule `v2`, see the [APIRule v2 Changes](../../custom-resources/apirule/04-70-changes-in-apirule-v2.md) document. **Read this document before applying the new APIRule in `v2`.**
+> For more information, see the [Changes Introduced in APIRule `v2`](../../custom-resources/apirule/04-70-changes-in-apirule-v2.md) document. **Read this document before applying the new APIRule `v2`.**

 3. Update the APIRule to version `v2` by applying the adjusted configuration.

    To verify the version of the applied APIRule, check the value of the `gateway.kyma-project.io/original-version` annotation in the APIRule spec.
 A value of `v2` indicates that the APIRule has been successfully migrated.
 You can use the following command:
 ```bash
 kubectl get apirules.gateway.kyma-project.io -n $NAMESPACE $APIRULE_NAME -oyaml
 ```
+The following output indicates that the APIRule has been successfully migrated to version `v2`:
 ```yaml
 apiVersion: gateway.kyma-project.io/v2
 kind: APIRule